ColmPurcell/CI_PP2_The_Crystal_Ball/README.md

 ### Site Goal:

-To provide a fun game for people looking to get a prediction on a question submitted with the possibiity of a yes/no answer.
+To provide a fun game for people looking to get a prediction on a question submitted with the possibility of a yes/no answer.
 To provide a clear layout with intuitive user controls and clear user feedback.

 ### Existing User Goals: